lhzhong/OccludedFaceRecognition/README.md

-This is the method of the recognition of the occluded face using MATLAB
+This is the method of the recognition of the occluded face using MATLAB.